rndmorris/Salis-Arcana/docs/thaumcraft_configuration.md

 If true, disables the tinting of aspect images, this can be useful in combination with resource packs that provide images that are already colored.

+### Config Option: `crucibleScalingAspectDecay` (Default `true`)
+If true, the crucible's contained aspects will decay at an increasing rate based on how full the crucible is.

 ## Node Behaviors (Group `node_behaviors`)

 ### Config Option: `hungryDynamicReach` (Default `false`)